amorriscode/anthonymorris.dev/data/second-brain/telescope.md

     - Weight causes sagging
     - Air bubbles distort
     - Opaque at some wavelengths
+  - Largest visible-light telescopes today have 8 to 10 meter mirrors
 - On ground
   - Stable, controlled
   - Bigger dishes